BUStools/BUStools.github.io/manual.md

 -p, --pipe            Write to standard output
 ~~~

+The input BUS file must be sorted via the `sort` command.

 ### Whitelist

 `bustools whitelist` generates a whitelist based on the barcodes in a sorted BUS file.